 Leftover Holiday Ham "Pulled Pork" Sandwiches

-Having cooked our ham in a Crockpot with tons of honey, apples, and oranges on New Year's Eve for a fantastic New Year's dinner, the ham is already fantastic tasting by itself.
+However, having cooked our ham in the crockpot with tons of honey, apples, and oranges on New Year's Eve for a fantastic New Year's dinner, our ham was already fantastic tasting by itself.
 So it really didn't need a great deal more to make these sandwiches delicious.

 We had already eaten so much ham by this time, that we were trying to come up with some creative ways to serve it.
 We'd had it in sandwiches, soup, and several casseroles.
 We'd even made our Leftover Holiday Ham Fried Rice, which was delicious.
 This was a wonderful alternative.
-I made some of our favorite coleslaw to top our sandwiches, and tossed some bbq sauce in with the meat to make it taste more like pulled pork, and voila!
+I made some of our favorite coleslaw to top our sandwiches, and tossed some barbeque sauce in with the meat to make it taste more like pulled pork, and voila!

-This recipe made for a fantastic way to eat our leftover holiday ham.
-It was so incredibly easy, and took almost no time at all.
+This recipe made for a fantastic way to eat our leftover holiday ham, it was so incredibly easy, and took almost no time at all.
 If you enjoy the barbeque pulled pork sandwiches at the fancy restaurants, you're going to love it even more homemade with your leftover holiday ham.
 Let me show you how I did it!

 - 2 cups leftover holiday ham, chopped